elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### When you implement a proxy, does the proxy overwrite the variable?
+### Does the proxy overwrite the variable when you implement a proxy?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the proxy should totally replace the target object everywhere.
-No one should ever reference the target object after it gets proxied.
-Otherwise, it is easy to mess up.
+  <div><strong>Interview Response:</strong> Yes, the proxy should always replace the target object, and no one should ever make a reference to the target object after it has been proxied.
+Otherwise, it is simple to make mistakes and debug.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> dictionary = new Proxy(dictionary, ...);<br /><br />